Aspen, Cypress, Redwood, Sequoia & Willow Room

 The Primary Level is the true foundation of a child’s education and is the time of a child’s greatest learning.
 This is when a child develops a positive attitude towards school as well as a love of learning.
 They will bolster their habits of concentration, initiative, independence and self-discipline.
 A child will be well-prepared for not only the next level of their education, but also for the rest of their academic life.

 Children play outdoors at least twice daily, weather permitting; otherwise there is an indoor gross motor environment.
-Additionally, enrichment programs for Primary children includes Physical Education, Spanish, Yoga and Art classes.
+Additionally, enrichment programs for Primary children includes Physical Education, Spanish, Art and Garden classes.